mlomb/battle/README.md

   # ... add every agent you want
 ```

-7. Now run the `arena` command in the folder that contains the `env.yml` file.
-It will guide you through the process of building the proper command to run tournaments.
+7. Run the `arena` command in the folder that contains the `env.yml` file.
+It will guide you through the process of constructing the proper command to run the tournament you want.
 For example:
 ```sh
 arena tournament --format round-robin -a latest -a v1
 ```